Skip to content

 • You pay a higher upfront cost

-• A furnace can increase the value of your home
+• A new furnace may increase the value of your home

 • You are responsible for any maintenance and repairs, so consider a comprehensive Protection Plan